smittytone/HT16K33-Python/docs/ht16k33matrixcolour.md

 # HT16K33Matrix 3.0.0 #

-This is a hardware driver for the [Adafruit 1.2-inch 8x8 monochrome LED matrix backpack](https://www.adafruit.com/product/1048) or the [Adafruit Mini 0.8-inch 8x8 LED Matrix](https://www.adafruit.com/product/872), which are based on the Holtek HT16K33 controller.
+This is a hardware driver for the [Adafruit 1.2-inch 8x8 bi-color LED matrix backpack](https://www.adafruit.com/product/1048), which is based on the Holtek HT16K33 controller.
 The driver communicates using I&sup2;C.

 It is compatible with [CircuitPython](https://circuitpython.org) and [MicroPython](https://dmicropython.org).